 4.8 Information

-Name: Information Definition: Textual information about the feature.
+Name: Information [IHOREG 234] Definition: Textual information about the feature.
 The information may be provided as a string of text or as a file name of a single external text file that contains the text.
-Code: 'information' Remarks: this complex attribute should be used, for example, to hold the information that is shown on paper charts by cautionary and explanatory notes.
-Aliases: (none)
+Code: 'information' Remarks: At least one of the sub-attributes file reference or text must be populated.The sub-attribute file reference is generally used for long text strings or those that require formatting, however, there is no restriction on the type of text (except for lexical level) that can be held in files referenced by sub-attribute file reference.
+Aliases: INFORM

 Sub-Attributes